brujoand/td/README.md

  - [X] Summary for each list
  - [X] Add install script and configfile
  - [ ] Add autocompletion
- - [ ] Hide the sed backupfile
+ - [X] Hide the sed backupfile
+ - [X] Commit each change to git
- - [ ] Push to gist/github
+ - [ ] Publish to gist
- - [ ] Pull changes from github
+ - [ ] Pull/Push changes from/to git
- - [ ] Add support for multiple lists
+ - [X] Add support for multiple lists
  - [X] Allow moving tasks from inbox to some other list
- - [ ] Push Completed tasks to archivelist with timestamp
+ - [ ] Push Completed tasks to archivelist with timestamp from gitlog